tree-shrew/linear-regressor-california-housing-dataset/README.md

 Template code is provided in the `california_housing.ipynb` file.

-In a terminal or command window, navigate to the top-level project directory `linear-regressor-california-housing-dataset` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `regression-california-housing` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook california_housing.ipynb